Transitional Living Program Fact Sheet

 FYSB’s Transitional Living Program provides long-term residential services to homeless youth ages 16 to 22.
 Services are provided for up to 540 days, or in exceptional circumstances, up to 635 days.
 Young people who have not yet turned 18 after 635 days may stay in a program until their 18th birthday.

-Transitional living programs helped nearly 3,000 homeless youth transition to life on their own in FY 2014.
+Transitional living programs helped over 5,000 homeless youth transition to life on their own in FY 2016.

 Services offered through the Transitional Living Program are designed to help young people who are homeless make a successful transition to self-sufficient living.
 Grantees are required to offer the following services, either directly or by referral: